-Bachelor of Business (Major in Banking & Finance), Monash University, Melbourne, Australia
+Bachelor of Business (Major in Banking & Finance), Monash University, Melbourne,

-- Director, CIMB Thai Bank Public Company - Director, The Association of International
+- Director, CIMB Thai Bank Public Company - Director, The Association of International Banks

-- Over 25 years of experience in banking and finance in ASEAN. - He joined CIMB Group in 2007 as Senior Vice President, Head of Sales Management Consumer Sales & Distribution of CIMB Bank Berhad.
-He has been assigned to various positions within the Group, including stints in the Philippines and was subsequently appointed President and CEO of CIMB Thai Bank PCL in February - He has a strong track record in strategic projects regionally, in digitalisation and transformation, and brings in depth functional experience in operations, having successfully led and transformed Group Operations - He also served as the Board of Directors for Principal Asset Management Berhad from September 2016 to January 2021.
-Prior to CIMB, he served in various capacities in several for the served in various - capacities in several financial institutions in Malaysia and Singapore.
+- Over 25 years of experience in banking and finance in ASEAN. - He joined CIMB Group in 2007 as Senior Vice President, Head of Sales Management - Consumer Sales & Distribution of CIMB Bank Berhad.
+He has been assigned to various positions within the Group, including stints in the Philippines and was subsequently appointed President and CEO of CIMB Thai Bank PCL in February 2021. - He has a strong track record in strategic projects regionally, in digitalisation and transformation, and brings in depth functional experience in operations, having successfully led and transformed Group Operations. - He also served as the Board of Directors for Principal Asset Management Berhad from September 2016 to January 2021. - Prior to CIMB, he served in various capacities in several financial institutions in Malaysia and Singapore.